-But before we go into these four characteristics, you’ll need to understand the autonomy of a diamond.
+But before we go into these four characteristics, you’ll need to understand the anatomy of a diamond.
 No matter what shape the stone is, the terms we use to describe different parts of the stone remain the same.

 The major components or section of a diamond are:

 - The table: This is the large, flat facet on the top of the stone.

 - From the top to the bottom on the side view of a diamond are the crown, girdle and pavillion.

 - A brilliant cut diamond has 57 or 58 facets.
 On a 58 facet diamond, the cutlet is a tiny flat facet the point at which all the facets meet at the base of the stone.

 Read on for information about the carat, colour, clarity, and cut so you can feel confident that you are making the right choice for you.
 So that you can understand the jewellery jargon, I have broken these down into laymen’s terms to help you feel confident with your choice of stone.